Josh Bell Player Props: Guardians vs. Marlins

 Josh Bell At The Plate

-- Bell has six doubles, a home run and 12 walks while hitting .191.
+- Bell has seven doubles, a home run and 13 walks while hitting .200.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.